 Owner Phase

 Activate all ownership effects of every card currently on the field that you own.
-This phase is skipped entirely on the very first round of the game.
+This phase is skipped entirely on the very first player's turn of the game.

 08